glycerine/goq/README.md

    The GOQ_HOME env variable tells Goq where to find your encryption keys.
 They are stored in $GOQ_HOME/.goq

- * also in your master-server's .bashrc: If port 1776 doesn't work foryou, set the values of GOQ_JSERV_IP, GOQ_JSERV_PORT.
-These are described in detail below.
+ * also in your master-server's .bashrc: If the default ip address or default port 1776 don't work for you, simply set the values of GOQ_JSERV_IP and GOQ_JSERV_PORT respectively.

  * goq init : run this once on your server (not on workers) to create your encryption keys.
+Then use a secure channel (scp) to copy the $GOQ_HOME/.goq directory to all work and submit hosts.

- * on all workers: copy the .goq directory to the worker and copy your settings of GOQ_HOME, GOQ_JSERV_IP and GOQ_JSERV_PORT to your worker's .bashrc.
+ * on all workers: Once you've securely copied the .goq directory to the worker, also replicate your settings of GOQ_HOME, GOQ_JSERV_IP and GOQ_JSERV_PORT to your worker's .bashrc.
 (If your workers share a home directory with your server then obviously this copy step is omitted.)

+That's all!

 Use: